Crusting Buttercream Frosting Recipe |Great for Cookies|

 Easy Melted Butter Frosting

-- 5 tbsp unsalted butter, melted and cooled (70grams)
+- 5 tbsp unsalted butter, melted and cooled to room temperature (70grams)

 - 2-3 tbsp heavy whipping cream